sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases) because there have been [important security and reliability improvements](/documentation/security-and-reliability).
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

+## Upgrading to Sparkle 2.4

+Sparkle 2.4 strips debug symbols more aggressively now.
+Please keep a copy of Sparkle’s debug symbols files (.dSYM) around if you build Sparkle from source yourself instead of using a prepackaged version.
+Otherwise debug symbols can be downloaded from a Sparkle distribution in our [Releases](https://github.com/sparkle-project/Sparkle/releases) page.

+The `-setFeedURL:` method on `SPUUpdater` is also now deprecated.
+Please see [setting the feed programmatically](/documentation/publishing/#setting-the-feed-programmatically) to migrate away from this API.

 ## Upgrading to Sparkle 2.3

 Sparkle 2.3 now requires macOS 10.13 (High Sierra) or later.